drobilla/exess/README.md

 Exess is a simple library for reading and writing [XSD][] datatypes.

-Exess is useful for applications that need to read/write common datatypes from/to strings, in a standard and locale-independent format.
+Exess is useful for applications that need to read and write common datatypes as strings in a standard and locale-independent format.
 It supports reading values from any valid string, and writing values in canonical form.
 The implementation is not complete, but includes support for all of the common generally useful datatypes (the XML-specific and partial Gregorian calendar datatypes are omitted).